aretasg/preFold/README.md

 ## Getting Started

 ### Dependecies
 **The script was written in and is intended to be used with Python 3.6; preFold works with 2.7 interpreter but use with caution!
 You will need a SciPy stack installed to run the program with a full functionality (see [requirements.txt](requirements.txt) file).
-Windows users also must install colorama packages**
+Windows users must also install colorama packages**

-To install required packages use pip (recommended together with virtualenv):
+Install required packages and a preFold CLI tool (highly recommended together with virtualenv or similar):
 ```
-pip install -r requirements.txt
+bash install_cli_tool.sh <python-distribution> # the argument here is the Python interpreter to be used to build preFold
 ```
+Alternatively, you can load the tool manually from ./prefold_py/prefold_cli.py

 ### Example usage:
 ```
-python preFold.py -i foo.fasta
+prefold -i <fasta_file>
 ```
 This will print out some information about the sequence, disordered regions in CLI and generate .png file showing the predicted foldability of the peptide sequence.